It gets hard sometimes…

 We didn’t have him home with us again for 3 weeks after this call.

-As Scott struggled post-surgery with pain, nausea, and a significant new disability, he had to learn to walk safely without tripping over his “dead” left foot.
+As he struggled post-surgery with pain, nausea, and a significant new disability, he had to learn to walk safely without tripping over his “dead” left foot.

-At the same time, I was at home juggling the businesses, all three children and to make matters more complicated, schools were about to close again for lockdown 6.0 in Melbourne.
+At the same time, I was at home juggling the businesses, and my kids and to make matters more complicated, schools were about to close again for lockdown 6.0 in Melbourne.
 A quick “7-day snap lockdown” that turned into 12 weeks.

 Safe to say that home learning with two kids, a one-year-old clinging to me as childcare had closed, my clients to serve and a husband struggling in hospital, something had to give.
 I knew it couldn’t be my family, my clients or my health; those things were not negotiable.